 My retirement journey started as most peoples; on Google, with questions like...

 UPDATED: May 7, 2018 - After weeks of tedious overwhelming research, I decided to share the details of my research in an easily digestible infographic.
 Retirement savings is a personal journey and strategies can vary widely depending on what stage of life individuals are in.

 Being an adult has a laundry list of responsibilities.
-Retirement savings always is included on this list but often times get less attention than it deserves due to unexpected life events or temptations of shiny new objects.
+Preparing for your eventual departure from everyday work life always is included on this list but often times get less attention than it deserves due to unexpected life events or temptations of shiny new objects.

 Instead of panic attack, check out these easy to follow tips to make sure your future you can live in the moment and also be saving for the future.